TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-unlisted-version-rca.md

 ## **Recommended Steps**

 We recommend upgrading the SDK to at least version 3.15.0 to avoid this issue.
-For other SDK's (Java, Python, node.js) as well as .NET SDK versions older than 3.14, no action is needed.
+For other SDKs (Java, Python, node.js) as well as .NET SDK versions older than 3.14, no action is needed.